etjump/etjump/docs/developing.md

 This section provides a helping guide on how to develop and debug ETJump.

 ETJump is developed using `C++`, although most of the code base is written in `C`.
-Essentially, you can work with code in any prefered editor, it is however recommended to use [Visual Studio](https://visualstudio.microsoft.com/vs/community/).
+Essentially, you can work with code in any preferred editor, it is however recommended to use [Visual Studio](https://visualstudio.microsoft.com/vs/community/).
 It is assumed you know how to compile the code, else check out the [compilation guide](compiling.md).
 It is also assumed you know your way around `C` and/or `C++` languages.
 If not, it is recommended to read [C beginners tutorial](https://www.tutorialspoint.com/cprogramming/index.htm) and [C++ tutorial](https://www.learncpp.com/).
 The codebase is fairly straightforward and simple, so basic `C` knowledge would be sufficient to develop the mod.

 For running tests check [testing guide](testing.md)

 ETJump build system is based on [CMake](https://cmake.org/).
-While it's not really necessary to be an expert in this field, it would be desirable atleast to get through basics of [cmake](https://cmake.org/cmake/help/latest/guide/tutorial/index.html).
+While it's not really necessary to be an expert in this field, it would be desirable at least to get through basics of [cmake](https://cmake.org/cmake/help/latest/guide/tutorial/index.html).

 For any questions, ETJump has own [discord](https://discord.gg/AcyWMqR) server, make sure to join it, if you haven't yet.
 ETJump documentation can be found [here](http://etjump.readthedocs.io/en/latest/).